tjsavage/cooking-school/content/post/eggs/index.md

 date: 2018-07-06T12:15:00+01:00
 ---

+> "Pretending is failing.
+The truth is in the flavor." - Chef Vaca

 The best way to test a chef's meddle, as common wisdom goes here in France, is by having them prepare an omelette.

 The [classic French omelette](https://www.seriouseats.com/2016/04/how-to-make-french-omelette.html) is hardly recognizable next to the fluffy, cakey, slightly-browned, once-folded, stuffed-to-the-brim versions we get at diners and restaurants in the US.